pubkey/rxdb/docs-src/alternatives.md

 ### Cloudant

 Cloudant is a cloud-based service that is based on CouchDB and has mostly the same features.
 It was originally designed for cloud computing where data can automatically be distributed between servers.
-But it can also be used to replicate with frontend PouchDB instances to create scaleable web applications.
+But it can also be used to replicate with frontend PouchDB instances to create scalable web applications.
 It was bought by IBM in 2014 and since 2018 the Cloudant Shared Plan is retired and migrated to IBM Cloud.

 ### Hoodie